 Typically when travelling alone, you’re in a better position to meet more people and get out of your comfort zone than if you were travelling with a friend or partner.

 The wonderful part of a horse riding holiday is more often than not, everyone on the ride is a single traveller.
 I’ve been on rides where we’ve had riders from all over the world – Germany to England to France to Canada.
 You’ll meet like-minded folk who all share a common love of horses and travelling.
 You’ll enjoy endless hours of swapping riding stories around the campfire that would bore a non-horse person to tears.

 From the get-go, we make it super easy and hassle-free to be a solo globetrotter.
 If you’re going to a foreign country, we make sure that one of our representatives is at the airport with your name on a sign (yep – you’ll feel famous) to collect you, take you to an ATM to get the local currency and drive you back to your hotel.

-Also, once you’ve booked on your globetrotting holiday we invite you to join our private Globetrotter’s Facebook group, which is a space for all of our globetrotters who have ridden with us in the past or about to embark on their first ride.
+Also, once you’ve booked on your Globetrotting holiday we invite you to join our private Globetrotters Facebook group, which is a space for all of our globetrotters who have ridden with us in the past or about to embark on their first ride.
 It’s a great spot to ask any questions you might have and hear first hand advice from globetrotters who may have already completed the ride themselves.
-In this same group, you’ll also be able to meet other globetrotters who will be joining you on the same departure date and correspond in the lead up to departure so you have the ability to share transfer costs if required.
+In this same group, you’ll also be able to meet other globetrotters who will be joining you on the same departure date and correspond in the lead-up to your departure so you have the ability to share transfer costs if desired.